Container Settings

 If you exceed your free storage, additional charges will apply based on your usage.

-If you have a script that needs to be executed repeatedly when running a container, try the Init script!
-The Init script runs from the root directory (/)
+If you have a script that needs to be executed repeatedly when running a container, you can use the Init script.
+The Init script runs from the root directory (/) of the container and is executed when the container starts.

 View and manage the unique URL and Port for accessing your running application directly from the browser.
 Port is crucial for ensuring your application or services can be accessed externally.